Our coaches are the heart of our club.

 Head Coach, Olof Hedberg

-Olof Hedberg (not to be mistaken for Olaf the Snowman from Frozen) has been Head Coach for SNSC for two seasons.
+Olof Hedberg (not to be mistaken for Olaf the Snowman from Frozen) has been Head Coach for SNSC for three seasons.
 Originally a cross country skier from Sweden he reached 157th on FIS international ranking list.
 Before joining SNSC, Olof was the assistant coach for University of New Mexico and a hedge fund analyst in New York City.

 He "really has found a home" here in Summit and loves coaching and "giving back to the sport."
 On coaching for SNSC Olof says,"Nordic skiing changed my life, and I want the same experience for these athletes."